-I have taught hypnotherapy and psychotherapy to students across the country for the past 12 years and continue to do so.
-I currently teach Evidence-Based Hypnosis on a British Psychological Society accredited course for the UK College of Hypnosis and Hypnotherapy; and Counselling and Psychotherapy for Chrysalis Not For Profit Limited, the largest provider of psychotherapy courses in the country.
-I am currently their Head of Counselling.
+I have taught hypnotherapy and psychotherapy to students across the country for the past 14 years and continue to do so.
+I have taught Evidence-Based Hypnosis on a British Psychological Society accredited course for the UK College of Hypnosis and Hypnotherapy; and continue to supervise the practice of several of their course tutors.
+I also teach Counselling and Psychotherapy for Chrysalis Not For Profit Limited, the largest provider of psychotherapy courses in the country.
+I am currently their Head of Qualifications and Quality.

 speaking on Hypnosis for children at the 11th National Psychologist's Conference in Beijing, China, 2017 with my wonderful translator Katherine

 I would estimate that I have probably trained over 1000 students in therapy, many of whom are in practice today.